AnarchoTechNYC/meta/train-the-trainers/practice-labs/securing-a-shell-account-on-a-shared-server/README.md

 *** System restart required ***
 ```

-This is a message from the Ubuntu operating system informing you that a newer LTS release of Ubuntu is available.
-You smile inwardly as you realize this message is certainly not intended for you.
-It's intended for the system administrator.
+This is a message from the Ubuntu operating system informing you that a newer LTS release of Ubuntu is available, along with a notification that the system needs a reboot, and is nudging the administrator to turn it off and then back on again (`System restart required`).
+You smile inwardly as you realize these messages are certainly not intended for you.
+They're intended for the system administrator.
 Only an administrator has the privileges required to restart (or "reboot") the computer system, because doing so would interrupt all the other users connected to it.
 Moreover, only an administrator can make changes to the operating system, which a major upgrade would certainly be.

 Your eyes linger on this message for longer than they need to.
 If this message was not intended for you, how is it that you're seeing it?
 What else can you find here that may not be intended for you?
 How much more is already in here, anyway?
 You push your mug of coffee further across your desk, realizing that you are now energized despite your relatively decaffeinated state.
 You read on, eyes widened in anticipation of what you might encounter next.